brunokurevija/aiops-aap/README.md

-# aiops-summitlab
+# aiops-Demo
-This repo will be used for the Summit 2025 AIOps Lab
+This repo will be used for the AIOps Demo with AAP